Gizmo (Physical Computing)

 - Construct working sketch models of machines confidently and quickly

-- Generate technical drawings for machine assemblies
+- Generate technical drawings of machine assemblies

-- Design and develop machines, integrating hardware (including machine elements, structure, electrical components, sensors, actuators, and micro-controllers) and high-level programing languages such as Python to affect specified outcomes
+- Design and develop complex machines, integrating hardware (including machine elements, structure, electrical components, sensors, actuators, and micro-controllers) and high-level programing languages such as Python to affect specified outcomes

 Description of ContentMany products rely on the effective design and implementation of mechanisms for their function.
 This course builds on DE1-PMat, DE1-EA1M and DE1-EA1E and introduces deterministic approaches to selection, synthesis and analysis of mechanisms and machine elements including bearings, shafts, gears, belts, chains, fasteners, clutches, brakes, seals, electromagnetic actuators, electrical circuits and sensors.